AlyceBrady/ramp/README.md

         cat ramp_basics.ini ramp_defaults.ini >application.ini
         cat custom_properties.ini ramp_demo.ini >>application.ini

+1. If you are using git, add the following files and directories to your `.gitignore` file in the top directory of this Ramp instance (the directory above application, installation, and public).

+    installation/installDB/createMysqlAccts.sql
+    application/configs/custom_properties.ini
+    application/configs/application.ini

-1. If you're running a browser on the same machine as your server, you can bring up the Ramp Demo using the virtual host name as the URL (e.g., `rampdemo/`).
+1. If you are running a browser on the same machine as your server, you can bring up the Ramp Demo using the virtual host ServerName as the URL (e.g., `rampdemo/`).
 If not, unless the new virtual host is being served by DNS (and, therefore, publicly accessible), you will need to make changes on the client machines to see it.
    For example, this might be a matter of editing `/etc/hosts` on the client machines and adding lines that resolve the virtual server names from the appropriate machine.
 For example,

             123.45.0.67     rampdemo

+    If you are not using virtual hosts, you can get to the Ramp Demo as a subdirectory under your server name, e.g.

+        /my.servername.com/ramp/public/

 Please see [INSTALL.md] [install] for more detailed information.